paperwm/PaperWM/README.md

 Clone the repo and run the [`install.sh`](https://github.com/paperwm/PaperWM/blob/master/install.sh) script from the repository.
-The installer will create a link to the repo in `$XDG_DATA_HOME/gnome-shell/extensions/`, it will then ask if you want to enable PaperWM, if so it will get gnome-shell to load and enable the extension.
+The installer will create a link to the repo in `$XDG_DATA_HOME/gnome-shell/extensions/`.
+It will then ask if you want to apply the recommended settings (see [Recommended Settings](#recommended-gnome-shell-settings) and lastly it will ask to enable PaperWM.
 ```bash
 ./install.sh # install, load and enable paperwm
 ```